 All complaints alleging misconduct by an employee of the township will be investigated by a supervisor.
 Complaints alleging serious misconduct will be invested by the Franklin County Sheriff’s Office Internal Affairs Bureau.

-You may contact us by phone, by calling (614) 471-4494 and asking to speak with the police chief or township administrator, as you feel is most appropriate.
+You may contact us by phone, by calling (614) 471-4494 and asking to speak with the police chief or human resources officer, as is most appropriate.

 Visit us in person at the police station located at 2455 Agler Rd., Columbus, OH 43224 and request to speak with a supervisor who will take the complaint in writing.

-By Email to Chief Phillips at firstname.lastname@example.org or
+By Email to Chief Briggs at firstname.lastname@example.org or

 Address your concerns in writing with the form below.
 The form will be submitted directly to the police chief.
-If you prefer to address the concern to the township administrator instead, please select township administrator in the pull down menu.
+If you prefer to address the concern to the human resources officer instead, please select human resources in the pull down menu.
 Rest assured, your information will be handled with sensitivity.

 Monday – Friday: 8:30 a.m. – 4:30 p.m.